The Heiress and the Handyman

 **spoilers**

 How refreshing to have a normal-looking woman with a normal-looking figure be the lead character.
 Let’s be honest here.
-I can’t be the only person that noticed that Jodie is not some beauty pageant-ready glamor-puss.
+I can’t be the only person who noticed that Jodie is not some beauty pageant-ready glamor-puss.
 And in this storyline of a daughter trying to live up to her mother’s impossibly high standards, it really works.

 Jodie is the presumptive heir to a Martha Stewart-like empire but let’s just say her talents lie in her financial and business skills rather than cooking and crafting.
 And she has people skills and a generous heart as opposed to the brittle competency of her mother.
 I won’t regurgitate the plot, but it really showcases Jodie Sweetin’s comedic skills.
 I have never been a fan, but she really shines in this one.
 And I liked that her mother was not stereotyped.
 Her reveal at the end, that she actually felt insecure compared to her daughter’s qualities and talents and really admired her, was a very nice development.

 I found Brenden Fehr very attractive as a leading man.
 I wish he hadn’t been so bullied by his boss though without him getting some of his own back.
 And I think it would have suited the storyline better if there had been more of a gradual realization of his feelings for Jody and his appreciation of her value and unconventional beauty.
-But other than that, I really enjoyed this movie and appreciated the areas that they made some unconventional choices.
+But other than that, I really enjoyed this movie and appreciated the areas where they made some unconventional choices.

-Rating: 3.5 out of 5.
+Rating: 7 out of 10.

 December 18, 2020